AP6YC/Rocketeer.jl/docs/src/man/full-index.md

 # [Index](@id main-index)

-This page lists the core functions and types of the `Julia` component of the `Rocket.jl` package.
+This page lists the core functions and types of the `Julia` component of the `Rocketeer.jl` package.

 ## ["Table" of Contents](@id index-toc)